 - using the peace corner as a place to resolve conflicts and talk about feelings

 I would like to explain how we use our Peace Corner to work on conflict resolutions and establish peaceful atmosphere.
-The peace corner (or the peace table for some) is a part of Montessori classroom where children come to resolve their conflicts and issues that arise among peers.
+The peace corner (or the peace table for some) is a part of the Montessori classroom where children come to resolve their conflicts and issues that arise among peers.
 It’s a place where they can invite their friend to join them taking turns talking about their feelings and solve a problem.

-- Wooden toys Flockmen – wonderful toys that due to their unique design that allows child make constructions by stacking them on top of each other demonstrate a powerful message – we need each other to stand tall and strong.
+- Wooden toys Flockmen – beautiful toys that due to their unique design that allows child make constructions by stacking them on top of each other demonstrate a powerful message – we need each other to stand tall and strong.

 I also loved the fact that pieces were made of wood and not polished.
-This means children can also paint them and use them for craft.
-I am planning to get different paint colours which represent some variations of skin tones to give a demonstration on variety of nationalities around the world.
+This means children can also paint them and use them for the craft.
+I am planning to get different paint colours which represent some variations of skin tones to give a demonstration on a variety of nationalities around the world.
 Even our one year old loved playing with them learning to lay them flat on the table and stack them on top of each other.
 Needless to say, Flockmen ticked all the boxes – it is a perfect match for our Montessori classroom.
-They are made out of natural materials, perfect in size to fit into child’s hand, help child get engaged with an open-ended play, promote creativity and help to develop concentration.
+They are made out of natural materials, perfect in size to fit into child’s hand, help a child get engaged with an open-ended play, promote creativity and help to develop concentration.